Independent Communications Network Limited (ICNL) nurtures the vision to emerge as Nigeria’s biggest multi-media business outfit.

 Bayo Onanuga, Idowu Obasa, Dapo Olorunyomi, Babafemi Ojudu, Alhaji Sani Kabir, Kunle Ajibade, Seye Kehinde.

-Bayo Onanuga – Managing Director/CEO (e-mail: email@example.com; firstname.lastname@example.org)
+Bayo Onanuga (Leave of absence) – Managing Director/CEO (e-mail: [email protected]; [email protected])

 Kunle Ajibade – Executive Editor (e-mail: [email protected])

-BAYO ONANUGA “He is the managing director, editor-in-chief of TheNEWS Group.
+BAYO ONANUGA “He was the managing director of ICNL, editor-in-chief of TheNEWS/PM NEWS.
 He is a fellow of the Nigerian Guild of Editors and a member of the World Association of Newspapers.
 He was born in Ijebu-Ode on 20 June, 1957.
 He attended Ijebu Muslim College, Ijebu-Ode (1970-1974), Federal Government College, Odogbolu (1975-1977) and University of Lagos (1977-1980), where he graduated in Mass Communications, with Second Class (Upper Division) degree.
 At the university, Onanuga was a John F. Kennedy Scholar, arising from the scholarship, he won for participating in a national essay contest in 1977.

 Onanuga became editor of the magazine in 1989.
 In April 1992, he resigned his appointment over the insistence of his publisher that he apologise over a story on Ibrahim Babangida, the military dictator of that time.

-Onanuga thereafter led his colleagues, who resigned with him to found TheNEWS Group in 1993.
-Onanuga has been the MD/E-I-C since then.
+Onanuga thereafter led his colleagues, who resigned with him to found TheNEWS in 1993.

 As a journalist, Onanuga has won several awards, the most prestigious being the Lord Astor Award for Courage and Commitment to Press Freedom.
 It was bestowed on him by the 50-nation Commonwealth Press Union in 1994.